 Spokane Farmers Market

-When: Saturdays, mid-May–late November; Wednesdays, July–October
+When: Saturdays, early May to late November; Wednesdays, July–October

 Downtown Walla Walla Farmers Market